So the quote of the week comes courtesy of a Mama at Lily-girl’s school: “Mama, you also have a son?”

 Mama’s Must-haves for Baby

 SLEEP: This is the bassinet that Mama used for all three kids.
 CeCe at four months is still in it as she’s not yet turned over but Mama knows that it’s on the horizon soon.
-You can wheel it close to the bed at night and move it everywhere else during the day.
+This is such an important tool to have in your life; you can wheel it close to the bed at night and move it everywhere else during the day.
 It gives a slight elevation for those with acid reflux or stuffy noses and has a HUGE storage basket underneath for burp clothes, blankets, diapers, wipes, extra clothes or anything else you may need at your fingertips.
 While this isn’t the original one that Mama had with the Lily-girl, they each got their own new one (long story…), but Mama can’t wait to pass this on to another expecting Mama as it is the perfect bed for your perfect new little bundle of joy.
 Mama will be sad to see it go!
 First Years 5-in-1 Bassinet, $89, at walmart.com (Mama bought ours on Amazon.com but Walmart has it for almost $60 cheaper…go figure).

 BATHE: When CeCe was first born, Mama thinks it took at least three weeks for her to get her first bath.
 Even then it was a huge event getting everything together to do it.
 While Mama definitely gave her a wipe-down everyday (especially in the neck…it gets smelly!), a bath was a different story.
 Now we’re in more of a routine where she gets a bath every other day and she loves to splash and dance in the water.
 However, she has now taken to push and arch her way out of the best tub invention ever for newborns — the Puj tub.
 It is a lifesaver and again something that Mama can’t wait to pass on because it makes giving your baby a bath so easy.
 It stores flat and snaps together to make a seat for baby to nest in while you bathe them in your bathroom sink.
 Truly…they fit, it works and all is well with the world.
 Worth every penny and much, much more comfortable for them than those large plastic tubs that you have no where to put.
 Puj Tub, $39.99 , at amazon.com.